wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-storage-windows-clients/includes/6-explore-disk-management-tools.md

     Prepares a disk for use.
 By default, it creates a GPT partition.
   :::column-end:::
   :::column:::
-    PartitionStyle PartitionStyle specifies the type of the partition, either MBR or GPT.
+    *PartitionStyle* specifies the type of the partition, either MBR or GPT.
   :::column-end:::
 :::row-end:::
 :::row:::